material-components/material-components-ios/contributing/deprecation_policy.md

 1. Measure internal usage of the API.
 2. Create a GitHub issue.
 3. Write a migration guide.
-4. Annotate the API as "ToBeDeprecated".
+4. Add a comment to the API indicating that it will be deprecated.
 5. Determine a schedule for the API deletion.
 6. Announce that the API will be deprecated
-7. After the deprecation date, deprecate the API.
+7. After the deprecation date, annotate the API as deprecated.
 8. After the deletion date, re-evaluate usage of the API.
 9. Delete the API and migration guide.